Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Establishing a Game-Theoretic Foundation for Modern Cyber Warfare

 \subsubsection{Strategy Level}

 At the strategy level, the focus is on high-level planning to align operations with the overarching objectives of warfare.
 This involves developing a sequence of defensive and offensive operations, allocating resources to maximize effectiveness, and ensuring coordination between interdependent operations.
 For example, if the objective is to disrupt an adversary’s critical infrastructure, the strategy could involve a combination of information operations to create misinformation and psychological pressure, followed by a cyber offensive targeting the operating technology systems of a power grid.
-In this context, information operations, such as the spreading of false data on the stability of the grid, could create confusion and panic, thus softening defenses and aiding the subsequent offensive operation.
+In this context, information operations, such as the spread of false information about the grid's stability, could create confusion and panic, thereby softening defenses and aiding the subsequent offensive operation.
 Resource allocation plays a pivotal role at this level, ensuring that skilled personnel, zero-day vulnerabilities, and AI-powered tools are optimally deployed in planned operations.